Husayn ibn Ali: During the caliphates of Abu Bakr, Umar and Uthman

-During the caliphate of Ali and Hasan
+During the caliphates of Ali and Hasan

+The Eight Gigantic Medallions at Hagia Sophia in Istanbul, with the names Allah, Muhammad, Ali, Hasan, and Husayn.

-During the Caliphate of Ali, Husayn, along with his brothers Hasan and Muhammad ibn al-Hanafiyya, and his cousin, Abdullah ibn Ja'far were among closest allies of Ali.
+During the Caliphate of Ali, Husayn, along with his brothers Hasan and Muhammad ibn al-Hanafiyya, and his cousin, Abd Allah ibn Ja'far were among the closest allies of Ali.
 He remained alongside him, accompanying him in the battlefields.
-According to a report by Tabari, Husayn was among Ali's major supporters who were cursed in public by the order of Mu'awiya I.

-After the assassination of Ali people gave allegiance to Hasan.
+According to a report by Al-Tabari, Husayn was among Ali's major supporters who were cursed in public by the order of Mu'awiya.
+After the assassination of Ali, people gave allegiance to Hasan.
 Mu'awiya who did not want to give allegiance to him, prepared to fight.
-To avoid the agonies of the civil war, Hasan signed a treaty with Mu'awiya I, according to which Mu'awiya I would not name a successor during his reign, and let the Islamic community (ummah) choose his successor.
+To avoid the agonies of the civil war, Hasan signed a treaty with Mu'awiya I, according to which Mu'awiya would not name a successor during his reign, and let the Islamic community (ummah) choose his successor.

 Madelung believes that Husayn did not recognize this treaty at first, but pressed by Hasan, accepted it.
-Later on when several Shia leaders suggested him to conduct a surprise attack on Mu'awiya I's camp near Kufa, he refused, saying that as long as Mu'awiya I was alive, he would abide by the terms of the peace treaty, however, after Mu'awiya I's death, he will reconsider it.
-After signing the peace treaty, Mu'awiyah I delivered a sermon in Kufa in which he declared that he had violated all the provisions of the treaty and also insulted Ali ibn Abi Talib.
+Later on when several Shia leaders suggested him to conduct a surprise attack on Mu'awiya's camp near Kufa, he refused, saying that as long as Mu'awiya was alive, he would abide by the terms of the peace treaty, however, after Mu'awiya's death, he will reconsider it.
+After signing the peace treaty with Hasan, Mu'awiya delivered a sermon in Kufa in which he declared that he had violated all the provisions of the treaty and also insulted Ali.
 Husayn wanted to respond, but Hasan refused to do so, and Hasan delivered a sermon in response.
-Husayn then left Kufa for Medina along with Hasan and Abdullah ibn Ja'far.
+Husayn then left Kufa for Medina along with Hasan and Abd Allah ibn Ja'far.
 He adhered to the terms of the treaty even after Hasan's death.